juicyllama/llana/README.md

 By defualt, this expects a table named `users` with the fields `email` and `password`, you can override these settings in in the `src/config/auth.config.ts` file.

-### Restrictions

-Out of the box we provide an two example restrictions in the `src/config/restrictions.config.ts` which requires users to either authenticate (via the `/auth/login` endpoint) and pass the JWT token to all other endpoints or by providing an API Key.

-By default the API Key expect a table named `users` with the field `api_key`, you can override these settings in in the `src/config/auth.config.ts` file.

-You can update `src/config/restrictions.config.ts` to enforce different types of restrictions on data access.
+#### Routes

-By default restrictions will apply to all endpoints, you can add exclusions to the config.
+By default any authentications required will apply to all endpoints, you can add exclusions to the config.
 There is an option to add inclusions for more granular inclusion/exclusion support.

+This allows you to open and close specific endpoints to the public.
 </div>

+### Roles

+User roles are an important part of granting the correct permissions to perform relevent actions on the API endpoints.

+By default, everything is locked down and no actions can be performed (`NONE`).
+You can set role `defualts` which will be the fallback if no specific table role permissions have been added.

+We provide a defualt configutation you can update/expand `src/config/roles.config.ts`

+You can grant roles the ability to `DELETE` which means they can also `READ` and `WRITE`, granting `WRITE` access also allows users to `READ` and finally `READ` access is just that.
+If you don't want to give a role any permissions then use `NONE`

+If the user has insufficent permmissions they will get a `403 Forbidden` response.

+*Note:* User roles work in combination with [Authentication](#authentication), if you don't have authentications setup, your API will be fully open and roles do not apply.

 ## Building Requests